 - Tree limbs should be pruned 7 feet above the sidewalk.

-- Tree limb's and shurb's should not obstruct any traffic control devices like signs or signals, street lights or the view of traffic at any intersection.
+- Tree limbs and shrubs should not obstruct any traffic control devices like signs or signals, street lights or the view of traffic at any intersection.

 Questions or Comments

-If you need any additional information or have any questions or comments, please call us at 301-725-0088 or you may e-mail us at [email protected].
+If you need any additional information or have any questions or comments, please call us at 301-725-0088 or you may email Public Works.